danryan/mastermind/README.md

 ## Example

-Here's a brief sample of a common workflow, as implemented by Mastermind, that can be created from within a Rails console:
+Here's a sample of a basic sysadmin workflow, as implemented by Mastermind.

 ```ruby
 job = Job.new({